Marcelo Bielsa’s Leeds United OUT SOON! – Autographed copies available direct from me.

 Fantastic feedback from Jo-Anne who said she started reading it and couldn’t put it down until she got to the end!

 Follow Me and Leeds United by Heidi Haigh

 ‘Follow me and Leeds United’ is based on a diary Heidi kept in the ’70s when she didn’t miss a Leeds United match, home or away, for seven years.
 It is about being a girl in a man’s world when Leeds were one of the best teams in Europe.
 As a female it shows what lengths she had had to go to in order to follow her team and the problems/violence that she encountered for daring to be female and going to football matches.
 Although based on her experiences as a female football supporter following the most successful club of the era, it brings to life what it was like for all football fans to follow their team during the violence of the 70′s.
 It is not just about the football, it is about the fun of following your team, the camaraderie and the ensuing lasting friendships.
 For anyone who followed football in the 70′s, especially if you were one of the rare female fans, this book is for you.

 Heidi Haigh is a well-known female fanatical Leeds United supporter of over 50 years who is still as passionate a supporter now as she was in the seventies.
-She is a current home and away season ticket holder and goes to Elland Road with her middle daughter Danielle and her granddaughters Hannah and Laura who take it in turns to go with her.
+She is a current home and away season ticket holder and goes to Elland Road with her middle daughter Danielle and her granddaughters Hannah, Laura and Alexis who take it in turns to go with her.
 Danielle has been attending games since she was a few weeks old and Heidi’s youngest daughter Emily’s season ticket which she had since before she was born, has been taken over by her granddaughter.
 Heidi’s trademark beret made her well known amongst players and fans alike, and former players still stop her in the street to say hello.
 She has had many articles and pictures published, from the Yorkshire Evening Post to the Daily Express.